 Pet Magasin’s offer also focuses on a mix of quality and functionality.
 While not as elegant as Alfheim’s tools, these dog shears will let you perform marvelous haircuts on all coat types.

 What I love here is the additional measures Pet Magasin have gone through to ensure your pet’s safety.
-The scissors come with rounded tips so you avoid poking your pet, especially when grooming around the face.
+Those potentially best grooming scissors come with rounded tips so you avoid poking your pet, especially when grooming around the face.
 Very clever and extremely convenient if you’re a bit clumsier or anxious to trim there.

 The stainless steel blades are also very easy to lubricate or sharpen.
 You only need to undo a single screw and you’ll be able to do so.
 However, these last for long, so you shouldn’t encounter too many problems.

-This set is the best pet grooming shears for left-handed people, in my opinion.
+This set is the best grooming scissors for left-handed people, in my opinion.
 Convenient, cozy handles and extra finger rests will help you through the otherwise tiring longer sessions.
 A great option that also allows for more silent haircuts.

 Best shears for dog grooming on a budget:

 Vastar curver scissor set

 Vastar focus on delivering an all-in-one set to address any pet owner’s grooming needs.
 The kit includes curved scissors, a cutting shear, a thinning shear and a grooming comb.
 You also get a cleaning cloth for continued maintenance.

 The thinning dog shears measure around 5″, with the other components adhering to the standard 6.5″.
 All tools are very ergonomic, light and quite maneuverable.
 What I like here is the full-on stainless steel body of the grooming shears.
 It’s very stylish considering the price – definitely one of the best grooming scissors set out there.